-F-4e Personal Protection Equipment

-An assessment of the appropriate level of protective clothing and equipment is made for each type of waste that is treated in the APE 1236 Incinerator.
+F-4e State Personal Protection Equipment is weak for the formation of the appropriate level of protective clothing and equipment is made for each type of waste that is treated in the APE 1236 Incinerator.
 At a minimum this equipment includes conductive safety toe shoes, flame retardant coveralls, safety glasses, and gloves during operations.
 Personnel protective equipment is also specified for each type of waste material that is treated in the APE 1236 Incinerator in the applicable SOP.
 Every SOP contains a section describing safety requirements including personnel protective equipment.
 All APE 1236 Incinerator personnel are trained in the proper use of the personnel protective equipment.